devdilip/book-store-node/documentation/api-doc.md

 - ### Get List Of Book

-Ths api will give all book details from database.
+This api will give all book details from database.

 	Method: GET
 	Url: "/store/list-of-book"